Pittsburgh-NEH-Institute/Institute-Materials-2020/schedule/week_1/week_1_day_5_plan.md

 Time | Topic | Type
 ---- | ---- | ----
-60 min | Writing the ODD and other mechanisms for document control and documentation. | Discussion 30 min | Create Kanban boards in GitHub Projects and explore some other software tools available. | Presentation
+30 min | Writing the ODD and other mechanisms for document control and documentation. | Discussion 30 min | Create Kanban boards in GitHub Projects and discuss other project management tools. | Presentation 30 min | XQuery: taking stock. | Code lab

 ## 10:30–11:00: Coffee break